input-output-hk/catalyst-ci/earthly/postgresql/Readme.md

 This UDC prepares postgresSQL environment, takes `entry.sh` and `setup-db.sql` added in the `postgres-base`.

+### CHECK

+This UDC runs lints sql files from the provided directory.
+Necessary to specify `.sqlfluff` config file, which can be copied from this repo, and located in the place with the Earthfile.

+### FORMAT

+This UDC runs lint's formatting sql files from the provided directory.
+Necessary to specify `.sqlfluff` config file, which can be copied from this repo, and located in the place with the Earthfile.

 ### BUILD

 This UDC builds postgresSQL image with all prepared migrations and seed data.